GFDRR/rdl-jkan/_datasets/south-west-indian-ocean-flood-hazard.md

 creator:
   name: GFDRR
   url: https://www.gfdrr.org
-dataset_id: SWIO_hzd-strong_wind
+dataset_id: SWIO_hzd-flood
-description: Strong Wind hazard caused by tropical cyclones measured as the maximum one-minute sustained wind speed (kph) at 10 meters above the ground surface.
+description: 'Flood hazard measured as the maximum water depth for six return periods. '
 details: This data set was produced with financial support from the European Union in the framework of the ACP-EU Natural Disaster Risk Reduction Program, managed by the Global Facility for Disaster Reduction and Recovery (GFDRR).